-Atlantic City is home to some of the most unique memorials dedicated to the continuing struggles of mankind.
-These jewels include a one-of-a-kind tribute honoring the long journey of African Americans towards civil rights, an eternal flame dedicated to New Jerseyans who fought and gave their lives in the Korean War and a memorial dedicated to New Jersey’s fallen first responders.
+Atlantic City is home to some of the most unparalleled memorials dedicated to the memory and continuing struggles of humankind.
+These jewels include a memorial modeled after a Greek Temple, an eternal flame dedicated to New Jerseyans who fought and gave their lives in the Korean War, one-of-a-kind tribute honoring the long journey of African Americans towards civil rights and a memorial dedicated to New Jersey’s fallen first responders.

 The New Jersey Korean War Memorial is located in Brighton Park and features a sculpture of a group of soldiers under fire, a soldier and nurse helping a wounded soldier and a 12-foot tall statue of "the Mourning Soldier" clutching dog tags from fallen soldiers.
 The back wall of the memorial, beneath an eternal flame, are the names of the 822 New Jerseyans who were killed or are still missing in action, as well as a wall honoring the five New Jersey servicemen who were awarded the Medal of Honor for heroism.

 “In The Line of Duty” - First Responders & 9/11 Memorial features a 7’ tall bronze casted statue of a police officer, a fireman and K9 officer mounted on a 6’x4’ granite disc.
-A second monument features two granite pedestals with the first displaying a police shield on top of the pedestal while the other features a fireman’s helmet.
-Each pedestal is approximately 3’6” high and is also mounted on 6’x4’ granite discs with a flag pole in between.
+A second monument features two marble pedestals, representing the former World Trade Center Towers, with the first displaying a police shield on top of the pedestal while the other features a firefighter’s helmet.
+Each pedestal is approximately 3’6” high and also mounted on 6’x4’ granite discs with a flagpole in between.
+A recent addition to the memorial is a steel I-beam from the World Trade Center's North Tower, containing floor joists and concrete from the original building.
 The memorial is located on the Boardwalk at St. James Place between Tennessee and New York Avenues.

-Area art museums house a plethora of unique artwork, historical exhibits and memorabilia.
-Art museums take on whole new meaning here.
-All year round these cultural meccas showcase unique exhibits by artists from around the world, and offer workshops, group tours and lectures.
+Area art museums house a plethora of unique artwork, historical exhibits and memorabilia, taking on whole new meaning here.
+Throughout the year, these cultural meccas showcase unique exhibits by artists from around the world, and offer workshops, group tours and lectures.

 48 Blocks AC is a celebration of the artistic talents, creativity, community, culture and history of Atlantic City.